Yudhajeet-debug/Quantum-Edge-AI/README.md

 # Run and deploy your AI Studio app

-This contains everything you need to run your app locally.
+This contains everything you need to run this app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/175nwEcjvcHKlrewmNNWc7p-nFmTXoB2a
+View this app in the AI Studio: https://ai.studio/apps/drive/175nwEcjvcHKlrewmNNWc7p-nFmTXoB2a

 ## Run Locally